Bryan Summer Research Program

 Your mathematical resume should contain the following information:

-• Overall GPA and your GPA in the Mathematics, Actuarial Science, or Data Science major (this information can be found on your degree audit).
+• Overall GPA and your GPA in the Mathematics or Data Science major (this information can be found on your degree audit).

 • All declared majors and minors.
 List of the mathematics courses you have completed and are currently enrolled in.